mojvaf/javascript-test-one/README.md

 # JavaScript Test

 ## Complete all questions to the best of your abilities.
 You can use google, but you cannot ask other students or teachers for help.
 Also, do not copy code.
-Slack is not allowed!
+Using Slack or something similar is not allowed!
+Everybody cheating gets 0 points, also the people who help.

 ### Create an Name.js file (in my case it would be Martina.js) and work from there.
 Please do not forget to comment in the question number above your answers.